12 Home Remedies To Get Rid Of Keloids + Causes + Symptoms

 Prevention Tips

-- Avoid body piercings, tattoos, and other cosmetic skin surgeries as there are more chances of keloids developing after these procedures.
+- Avoid body piercings, tattoos, and other cosmetic skin procedures as there are more chances of keloids developing after these procedures.

 - Treat skin scars immediately rather than leaving them to heal on their own.

 - Cover a new wound with petroleum jelly and a nonstick bandage.
-Ensure that there is even pressure on the wound.
+This pressure therapy helps prevent or reduce scarring by putting pressure on the healing wound.

 Are Keloid Scars Contagious?